 In general, being flexible in terms of tech solutions for business means to utilize the right technology.
 Most SaaS providers upgrade their human resources solutions constantly and provide customers with an opportunity to build a feature they need on their own.
-Any organization can hire web/mobile developers to customize their SaaS platform and stay flexible or create custom HR software from scratch.
+Any organization can turn to web and mobile development services to customize their SaaS platform and stay flexible or create custom HR software from scratch.

-For instance, Nationwide picked this approach and significantly tweaked its HCM system from a well-known vendor.
+For instance,and significantly tweaked it's HCM system from a well-known vendor.

 HR technology strategy: Things to work on this stage

 #4.
 Think of long-term perspectives

 If you're intended to create the human resources software solution that will contribute to the company's success in long-term -- focus your HR technology strategy not only on process automation but go beyond.
 It must cover the HCM field as it helps retain and develop professionals.
 To support this strategically important initiative you should answer several questions: